Islamic Cairo, Egypt

 Ibn Tulun Mosque:

 Dated to 876 AD, Ibn Tulun Mosque was constructed as part of Cairo's greatest mosque.
 Known for its simple yet compelling design, the mosque opens up to a large open courtyard with a unique spiral minaret that truly marks the mosque as different from other structures in the City of the Thousand Minarets.
-Its historical and architectural significance makes this destination a must-see.
+It is often featured in more in-depth Cairo Islamic tour itineraries.

 Khan el-Khalili Bazaar:

-You cannot say you have traversed Islamic Cairo without visiting this celebrated bazaar.
-The bazaar built nearly 700 years ago is abuzz with narrow streets running through its lanes, where shops sell spices, grains, jewelry, textiles, and all kinds of antiques and souvenirs.
-A really good place to catch the thrill of Cairo, bargain, and breathe its sights and sounds.
+No visit to Islamic Cairo is complete without exploring this historic bazaar.
+Khan el-Khalili, built nearly 700 years ago, is abuzz with narrow streets running through its lanes, where shops sell spices, grains, jewelry, textiles, and all kinds of antiques and souvenirs.

 The Mosque of Muhammad Ali (Alabaster Mosque):